 - It will require authentic leadership that supports all of the above.

 - It will generate trust.
 Vulnerability is OK—‘I won’t be punished, we are all in this together’.

 So there you are.
 Solidarity may be the above package; far more than people with placards.
-‘We are all Charlie ’ is a show of sympathy.
-‘We are all in this together, we depend on each other, and we act collectively, without organization chart barriers’, may be the expression window of a ‘solidarity culture’.
+‘We are all Charlie’ is a show of sympathy.
+‘We are all in this together, we depend on each other, and we act collectively, without organizational chart barriers’, may be the expression window of a ‘solidarity culture’.

-If you have one of this, you have a community, not a company.
+If you have one of these, you have a community, not a company.
 And this, believe me, it’s not bad at all.

 Or should I say, tremendous, it is tremendous. #tremendous.

 Thought leader, keynote speaker and author, Dr Leandro Herrero is available for virtual speaking engagements.
 Find out more.

 Leandro Herrero is frequently voted ‘Best Speaker’ at conferences worldwide.
 He also speaks to Boards and Leadership Teams, participates in other internal company conferences as a keynote speaker, and is available to run short seminars and longer workshops.

 The topics of Leandro Herrero’s presentations and workshops relate to his work as an organizational architect.

 Each organization has specific needs to be addressed.
 Contact us to discuss your needs and to create the most appropriate virtual session for you.